CHT2531/Node.js-Build-Tools/README.md

 ## Creating a build version
-A build version is simply a version of your site that is ready to be used by users.
+A build version is simply a version of your site that is ready to be used by end users.
 A build version of the site will differ from your developer version in a number of ways.
 For example, a build version will contain minified files and compressed images to make the pages load as fast as possible.
 We will do a simple example that minifies our CSS.

-We are going to put our build version in the folder named *dist*.
+We are going to put our build version in a folder named *dist*.

 Add the following *make-dist* script
 ```